A BRIEF HISTORY OF LEICESTER, LEICESTERSHIRE, ENGLAND

 Leicester continued to spread rapidly into the surrounding countryside.
 From the mid 19th century onward houses were built east of the town in the area called Highfields.
 In the late 18th century a house called Stoneygate was built.
 By the mid 19th century a hamlet had grown up around it.
 By the 1880s the area had become a suburb of Leicester.

 South Knighton also became built up in the 1880s.
 Meanwhile in 1885 an architect called Arthur Wakerley bought land at North Evington and then built houses and factories there.
 As Leicester grew it also absorbed other areas.
-In 1874 Belgrave was still separate from Leicester but in that year a horse drawn tram connected the two.
+In 1874 Belgrave was still separate but in that year a horse drawn tram connected the two.
 As both Leicester and Belgrave grew the land separating them became built up.
 In 1879 Aylestone was connected to Leicester by horse drawn trams and it too soon became built up.